nadiravda/Kalah/README.md

 2. cd Kalah(Kalah-main)
 3. docker-compose up --build

-    - Note: It may take a bit longer because target file is included with the latest snapshot, but you can also run mvn clean install before these command to get a new one locally.
+    - Note: It may take a bit longer because target file is included with the latest snapshot, but you can also run mvn clean install before these commands to get a new one locally.

 ## Tech stack